How To Study Medicine With Low Grades

 How to get into medicine with low grades

-Unfortunately, the big, nasty downside to all of these solutions is that they make you waste one year, maybe even more.
+Unfortunately, the big, nasty downside to these solutions is that they make you waste one year, maybe even more.
 That means one more year before you can start working, one more year in which your peers will progress through their education without you, one more year in which you may need to live with your parents instead of on your own.

 Obviously, this isn’t ideal - the best course would be for you to start studying medicine right away, without wasting any more time.
 But don’t be afraid, there are other ways how to study medicine with low grades, whether that’s taking a gap year or even studying medicine in Europe.